Official Test Purchase Service

 Managing underage sales is one of the main compliance challenges facing retailers and hospitality, and ensuring your team are doing Think 25 checks or similar is vital.
 Each year we carry out over 10,000 mystery shopping test purchases on behalf of leading organisations, to help them ensure their employees are carrying out age checks of young customers.
 Having an independent test purchasing scheme in place is something local authorities support.

 Using an independent test purchase service demonstrates to the local authority that you are taking compliance seriously.
 A recent trading standards report cited internal test purchasing in their best practice guidelines for selling alcohol/knives.
 The due diligence is invaluable if you ever receive a visit from your local officer.

-Individual company performance improves due to several factors – awareness amongst staff that they are being randomly tested, increased focus from management on underage legislation, and also specific actions suggested from our analysis.
+Age checks can be combined with other aspects of customer experience or compliance checks to help improve outcomes.
+It’s found that individual company performance improves due to several factors – awareness amongst staff that they are being randomly tested, increased focus from management on underage legislation, and also specific actions suggested from our analysis.

 Find out how we can help your organisation carry out age verification test purchases contact us.